K7MDL2/CI-V_Serial_Band_Decoder/README.md

     https://github.com/coder/code-server
     https://coder.com/docs/code-server/install

+Another similar way to run VS Code for dev on the Pi is run VS Code on your main computer and use the blue "Open a Remote Window" icon in the lower left corner.
+Choose ssh conection to your Pi.
+Enter the IP and credentials and it sets up code server remotely.

 Another useful tool is FilelZilla which provides a file explorer type view between the local and one or more remote machines.